Help on the msnoise commands

 Usage: [OPTIONS]

-Plots the station map (very very basic)
+Plots the station map

 Options:

--s, --show BOOLEAN Show interactively?
+-s, --show BOOLEAN Show figure interactively?

-to PDF with an automatic file naming.
+format, e.g. ?.pdf for PDF with automatic naming.

 --help Show this message and exit.